A STEP-BY-STEP TUTORIAL ON HOW TO CREATE A DIY LIGHTED OUTDOOR CHRISTMAS TREE FOR YOUR HOME THIS HOLIDAY SEASON.

-Then use this board to create the next board (branch) just like you did this board.
-Continue this cycle until you have the number of boards needed to create the size of tree you want.
+Then, use this board to create the next board (branch) just like you did before.
+Repeat this cycle until you have the number of boards needed to create the height of tree you want.

-TIP: Place the cut boards on a flat surface to see the size it is.
+TIP: Place the cut boards on a flat surface to see how tall it is.

-Next is cutting the center of the tree.
-Using a cedar board again, cut the tip of the board to a point (this is two angle cuts).
+Next is cutting the center of the tree that holds it all together.
+Using a cedar board again, cut the tip of the board to a point (make two angled cuts).

-Then decide on the length, this would be the size of the branches with the spacing plus at least 3″.
-When you have decided, cut the board at the size with a straight cut.
+Then, decide on the length – this would be the size of the branches with the spacing plus at least 3″ for the base.
+When you have decided, cut the board to that length with a straight cut.

 After you have cut all the wood, place the branches (angled cut boards) on an old sheet, cardboard, or newspaper so you can spray paint them.